keith-turner/accumulo-website/_posts/blog/2021-06-21-external-compactions.md

 ```

 The Docker image was tagged and then pushed to a container registry accessible by
 Kubernetes.
-Then the following commands were run to start the compactors using
+Then the following commands were run to start the Compactors using
 [accumulo-compactor-muchos.yaml](/images/blog/202106_ecomp/accumulo-compactor-muchos.yaml).
 The yaml file contains comments explaining issues related to IP addresses and DNS names.